-The Neighborhood Common is intended as a central unifying element within a neighborhood.
+Neighborhood Common; With 2 Acre Park, Church, and Small Offices for lotal of 5 acres intended as a contral unifying element within a neighborhood.

-The Neighborhood Common provides for a mix nonresidential uses and housing types separate from single family homes yet integrated into the neighborhood.
+The Neighborhood Common provides for a mix nonrosidential usos and housing types separate from single family homes yet integrated into the neighborhood.